zzhangjii/learning-library/workshops/journey3-data-science/LabGuide200.md

 ![](images/200/200.JPG)
 Updated: August 13, 2017 for BDCSCE Version 17.3.1-20

+# Lab: Setup R and Big Data Cloud

 ## Introduction

-This lab will walk you through configuring the R environment for **Oracle Big Data Cloud Service - Compute Edition (BDCS-CE)**.
+This lab will walk you through configuring the R environment for **Oracle Big Data Cloud (BDC)**.

 In particular, this lab will focus on installing **R**, **SparkR**, **RStudio Server**, and a variety of R packages and dependencies.